ballerina-platform/blog/_posts/2023-05-31-announcing-ballerina-2201.6.0-swan-lake-update-6.md

 - **OpenAPI enum support:** Ballerina Open API tool now supports OpenAPI enums in both Ballerina client and service generation.
 The tool will generate Ballerina union types to represent the counterpart OpenAPI enum types.

-- **GraphQL field interceptors and interceptor configurations:** Starting from this release, you can utilize GraphQL field interceptors to apply an interceptor specifically to a particular resolver (resource/remote) method.
+- **GraphQL field interceptors and interceptor configurations:** Now, you can utilize GraphQL field interceptors to apply an interceptor specifically to a particular resolver (resource/remote) method.
 Also, the newly introduced interceptor configurations allow you to change the behavior of a GraphQL service interceptor.

 For a comprehensive overview of all the changes and improvements brought by Swan Lake Update 6, see the [release note](https://ballerina.io/downloads/swan-lake-release-notes/swan-lake-2201.6.0).

-We extend our sincere gratitude to the Ballerina community for their invaluable feedback and continuous support.
-It is through the community involvement that Ballerina continues to evolve and thrive.
-We invite you to explore Swan Lake Update 6, explore the new features, and actively contribute to shaping the future of the Ballerina language.
+We thank the Ballerina community for your invaluable support and feedback in shaping it into what it is today.
+We are excited to present this release and hope you enjoy it.

 Cheers to the Ballerina community and the bright future of it!